 Maryam Ahmadi/Iran/Female Filmmaker/Drama/10:00

 A few young men are in a very weird situation with each other, insofar as each one does not see the other one and denies his existence.

-Akash, an aspiring graffiti artist lives with his father, Sudhakar in an old building in Mumbai.
-Akash’s mother has recently demised.
-Apart from the demise of the most beloved person, Akash and his father Sudhakar has one more thing in common, stubbornness!
+Akash, an aspiring graffiti artist, lives with his father Sudhakar in an old building in Mumbai.
+Akash’s mother has recently died.
+Apart from the demise of the most beloved person, Akash and his father Sudhakar has one more thing in common: stubbornness!
 While standing against his father’s conventional approach, Akash struggles to find his creative expression in the vast liberating spaces of the Mumbai.